LeToNode/Play2.0-CN-doc/scalaGuide/main/sql/ScalaAnorm.md

 }
 ```

-As you see, the result type of this query is a `List[String~Int]`, so a list of country name and population items.
+As you see, this query’s result type is `List[String~Int]` - a list of country name and population items.

 You can also rewrite the same code as: